vaibhav-umbarkar/Shell-Scripting/user-management/README.md

-# User Management Script
+# User & Group Management Script

-A simple Bash script to automate user management tasks such as creating, deleting, and modifying users and their permissions.
+A simple Bash script to manage local Linux users and groups — create/delete users and groups, and add/remove users from groups.

 ---